acidsound/regexnogada/README.md

 Multiple regular expression engaging tool

 # concept
-This tool deals with 2 input files, and returns 1 text stream output.
+This tool deals with 2 input files, and returns 1 text output.

-2 input text files are: [source file], [rules file]
+Usage: regnogada sourcefile rulesfile outputfile

 The [source file] will be read into memory as one.